boxfish/dotmap/README.rst

     twistd -ny server.py

 - Now open browser to http://localhost:8000/
-- Also see config options in `server.py`.
+- Also see config options in `server.py` and `djangoweb/settings.py`.

 Details of how `dotMap` works